wakeisle9933/code-review/readme.md

    3-2.
 In the left sidebar, expand "Secrets and variables" and select "Actions" 🔒
    3-3.
 Click on the "New repository secret" button ➕
    3-4.
 In the "Name" field, enter `OPENAI_API_KEY`, and in the "Secret" field, paste your OpenAI API key 🔑
    3-5.
 Click the "Add secret" button to save it 💾
+   3-6.
+Follow the same steps to add `OPENAI_MODEL`! 🌟 You can choose any model name from this link (https://openai.com/api/pricing/)!
+If you don't set it, gpt-4o will be used as the default 🤖
 4. Create a Pull Request targeting the master branch to receive awesome AI reviews! 🎭
    4-1.
 If you want to apply AI reviews to other branches or multiple branches, modify the `branches` section in the `ai-code-review.yml` file like this: